gbdev/pandocs/src/SGB_Command_Border.md

 ```
  000-6FF  BG Map 32x28 Entries of 16 bits each (1792 bytes)
  700-7FF  Not used, don't care
- 800-87F  BG Palette Data (Palettes 4-7, each 16 colors of 16 bits each)
+ 800-85F  BG Palette Data (Palettes 4-6, 16 little-endian RGB555 colors each)
- 880-FFF  Not used, don't care
+ 860-FFF  Not used, don't care
 ```

 Each BG Map Entry consists of a 16-bit value as such: